Anthropology

 Teaching Opportunities

 The department strives to provide every student with an opportunity to gain teaching experience.
 Every year, students work as teaching assistants responsible for small discussion or laboratory sections (graduate student instructors, or GSIs) and serve as readers assisting with grading but not conducting independent teaching.
-Students who have advanced to candidacy and have taught at least two, and ideally four, semesters, may be appointed to teach Anthro R5B: Reading and Composition in Anthropology on topics of their own design.
-In preparation for teaching, each fall the department offers a seminar, required before or concurrent with the first GSI assignment, on teaching in anthropology.
+Students who have advanced to candidacy and have taught at least two, and ideally four, semesters, may be appointed to teach Anthro R5B: Reading and Composition in Anthropology on topics of their own design with approved content.
+In preparation for teaching, each fall the department offers a pedagogy seminar Anthro 375, required before or concurrent with the first GSI assignment, on teaching in anthropology.

 Courses